VeenDuco/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I currently hold an Assistant Professor position at the [department of Global Health](https://www.globalhealth.eu/) situated at the [Julius Center for Health Sciences and Primary Care](https://juliuscentrum.umcutrecht.nl/en/) of the University Medical Center Utrecht.
-In that capacity I'm involved in the [COVID-RED](http://www.covid-red.eu/), [AI for Health](https://ewuu.nl/en/research/artificial-intelligence/), and [Trials@Home](https://trialsathome.com/) projects.
+bio: I currently hold an Assistant Professor position at the [department of methodology and statistics](https://www.uu.nl/en/organisation/methodology-and-statistics) situated at Utrecht University.
+I'm involved in the [COVID-RED](http://www.covid-red.eu/), and [Trials@Home](https://trialsathome.com/) projects.
 Besides that I'm appointed as Extraordinary Professor at the [Optentia Research Programme](https://www.optentia.co.za/) of North-West University, South Africa.
 I'm involved in the [Stan](https://mc-stan.org/) project.
 Stan is "freedom-respecting, open-source software for facilitating statistical inference at the frontiers of applied statistics".
-I work on the development of [ShinyStan](https://github.com/stan-dev/shinystan/tree/v3-alpha) and have been elected as member of the [Stan Governing Body](https://mc-stan.org/about/).
+I work on the development of [ShinyStan](https://github.com/stan-dev/shinystan/tree/v3-alpha).

 education:
   courses: